This homemade dry rub for ribs is customizable, cost-effective, and can also be used for chicken, brisket, pork shoulder and even burgers.

-Textured baking pan with two racks of baby back ribs and small bowl of spice mixture.
-One rack of ribs is rubbed with spices.
+Textured baking pan with two racks of baby back ribs rubbed with dry rub for ribs.

 Why you need to make your own Rib Rub

-I make my own dry rub for ribs in oven for the same reason I make my own salad dressings (like tahini dressing), sauces (General Tso’s meatballs) and marinades (like Greek marinated chicken and buttermilk chicken marinade): I can control what’s in it!
+I make my own dry rub for ribs for the same reason I make my own salad dressings, sauces and marinade: I can control what’s in it!

 I’ve purchased pre-packaged meat rubs before, and sometimes they’re OK.
 But often, I’m simply not happy with the flavor.

-Sometimes they’ll only taste like salt and not much else, or sometimes there is just wayyyy too much rosemary, and it overpowers everything else in the rib seasoning.
+Sometimes they’ll only taste like salt and not much else, or sometimes there is just wayyyy too much cumin, and it overpowers everything else in the mixture.

-When I make my own pork rib rub recipe, I can go heavier on the spices that I really like (chili power, garlic powder, onion powder) and go lighter or omit the ones I’m not as crazy about.
-I do the same thing for my spicy potato chips seasoning.
+When I make my own dry rub recipe, I can go heavier on the spices that I really like (chili power, garlic powder, onion powder) and go lighter or omit the ones I’m not as crazy about.

 Even though salt is the predominant ingredient in this dry rub for ribs (as it is in most dry rubs), I sometimes refer to this as a brown sugar rib rub, since there’s quite a bit of that too.

-The molasses flavor of brown sugar is a nice way to add a touch of sweetness to savory foods, and it’s a key element in my harissa bbq sauce as well.
+The molasses flavor of brown sugar is a nice way to add a touch of sweetness to savory foods.

 The balance of the salt and the sugar in this rib seasoning means the finished ribs have a sweet and savory quality.
-The chili powder and paprika give the ribs a deep brick red color, while the ground mustard and cayenne give them a little kick (I love a kick of cayenne in my bacon gravy recipe, too).
+The chili powder and paprika give the ribs a deep brick red color, while the ground mustard and cayenne give them a little kick.

 What you’ll need to make the Best Dry Rub For Ribs

-• Garlic powder – this adds a savory and aromatic element to the rib rub.
+• garlic powder – this adds a savory and aromatic element to the best rib rub.

 Dry Rub Variations and Customizations